-Docket No. PHMSA-2016-0016 - Underground Storage Facilities for Natural Gas - The current Interim Final Rule incorporates API Recommended Practice 1171 referred to as the Functional Integrity of Natural Gas Storage in Depleted Hydrocarbon Reservoirs and Aquifer Reservoirs by reference.
-NW Natural has developed a storage well integrity program in compliance with API 1171 incorporating all required provisions into operations at Mist.
-NW Natural also participated in PHMSA's Underground Storage audit pilot program.
-The Final Rule has not been issued at this time.
+11.2 Docket No. PHMSA-2016-0016 - Underground Storage Facilities for Natural Gas

+On February 12, 2020 the Final Rule incorporating API Recommended Practice 1171 referred to as the Functional Integrity of Natural Gas Storage in Depleted Hydrocarbon Reservoirs and Aquifer Reservoirs by reference was published.
+NW Natural developed a storage well integrity program in compliance with API 1171 incorporating all required provisions into operations at Mist.
+NW Natural's program is in compliance with the final rule as published.

-XII.
-Completed Projects (projects completed or scheduled to be completed in 2019)
+12. Completed Projects (or scheduled to be completed in 2020)

-Central Coast Inline Inspection (ILI) (\$2.5 MM):
+12.1 Central Coast Inline Inspection (ILI) (\$5 MM):

 This project is the completion of 2018 work which involves transitioning the central coast feeder from direct assessment to ILI.
 The central coast feeder will be NW Natural's longest and most complicated inline inspection to date.
 The portion of the central coast feeder that has a diameter of 10" which runs from Salem to Perrydale was completed in 2018.
-The 12" portion which runs from Perrydale along Hwy 18 and Hwy 101 to Toledo was completed in 2019.
-Inspections of both portions of this pipelines showed that there are no immediate repair conditions on this pipeline.
-NW Natural will complete a comprehensive review of the assessment report for this pipeline and will complete direct assessment work in 2020.
+This inspection resulted in the discovery of no immediate repair conditions and prudent operator direct assessments were completed in 2019.
+The inspection of 12" portion which runs from Perrydale along Hwy 18 and Hwy 101 to Toledo was completed in 2019.
+This inspection resulted in the discovery of 10 immediate repair conditions.
+The pressure was lowered in the pipeline and these conditions were addressed in 2019.
+NW Natural has completed a comprehensive review of the assessment data for the 12" section and will complete Prudent Operator direct assessments in 2020.